-- 1. Please include a copy of your Research Management Plans with Appendix V for face-to-face human research with the REB submission. - 2.
-Modifications captured within Research Management Plans do not also need to be incorporated into the REB application form; however, the REB may ask for additional safety measures if it is not covered within the institutional plan.
+- 1. Please include a copy of your Research Management Plans (including RMP approval from community partner, if applicable) with Appendix V for face-to-face human research with the REB submission. - 2.
+For research involving Indigenous or isolated communities, the REB requires evidence that the host communities have approved the Research Management Plan (RMP) and are willing to accept the in-person study visit.
+It is imperative that researchers have assessed whether research must occur within an explicit context of understanding the current pandemic burden on host communities and the historical legacies/trauma of pandemics. - 3.
+Modifications captured within Research Management Plans do not also need to be incorporated into the REB application form; however, the REB may ask for additional safety measures if they are not covered within the institutional plan.
 Kindly include the following statement to Section A.4 of the application: